AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 ## Switch environments {#switch-environments}

-Follow the steps to switch between Adobe Pass TVE Dashboard environments.
+Follow the steps to switch between Adobe Pass Authentication TVE Dashboard environments.

 1. Log in with your programmer credentials.
 1. Select the required staging or production environment from the **Environment** dropdown menu at the top of the left panel.

    ![TVE Dashboard environments dropdown](assets/tve-dashboard-env.png)

-   *The Adobe Pass TVE Dashboard environment dropdown menu*
+   *The Adobe Pass Authentication TVE Dashboard environment dropdown menu*

 >[!NOTE]
 >